SvenStahlmann/DEEP-PPI/README.md

 ## Usage

 After installation use `poetry run python main.py` to run the main.py file.

+## Models

+### BaseLineModel

+The model uses a pretrained encoder model (ESM) to transform the two protein sequences into embeddings.
+The resulting embeddings are concatinated and fed into a head.
+The head is a 2 layer deep fully connected network.
+Softmax is applied to the logits of the head to generate the probabilites of interaction between the two input proteins.